 Where to stay in Santiago?

 The north of the city tends to be a little more residential and quiet, while the east is more expensive.
 Generally, tourists stay in Santiago Central in the center, close to popular city attractions and restaurants, with great nightlife and public transportation.
 Bellavista, Santa Lucia, and Barria Lastarria are all safe, fun areas to stay we.
-Below are recommended properties in each of the neighborhoods.
+Below are the recommended properties in each of the neighborhoods.

 In the heart of Lastarria, this Airbnb Aparthotel is close to Centro Cultural Gabriela Mistral and comes with a fully equipped kitchen.